 Formula 1 arrival in Malaysia forces Flight 370 families out of hotel 24 March, 2014 A row has erupted after relatives of passengers on the missing Malaysia Airlines Flight MH370 had to change hotels when the Ferrari team touched down for this weekend’s Malaysian Grand Prix.
 The media reports, including by German newspaper Die Welt, said that because Ferrari had reserved the rooms at the Cyberview Resort, the grieving relatives of those on the missing flight MH370 had to move out.
 “When the first Ferrari employees wanted to check in, they were told that their rooms were occupied,” read the Welt report.
 “After heated discussions, the Italians prevailed.”
 A hotel spokeswoman confirmed: “It is true that the Chinese families were here, but they are already gone as we are fully booked because of the Formula 1 race.”
 Welt added that the hotel arranged alternate accommodation near the Kuala Lumpur airport for the passengers’ families.
 Formula 1 Chief Executive Bernie Ecclestone commented: “I feel very sorry for the families of the passengers, but ultimately the decision lies with the hotels.
 “Imagine what would happen if hotel bookings suddenly become invalid?” he added.
 The newspaper said that hotel rooms for Formula 1’s vast travelling circus are booked “months, sometimes even years in advance”.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.